Alabama would be 1st state to execute an inmate this year - WTMJ

 Associated Press

 MONTGOMERY, Ala.
-(AP) — Alabama would be the first state to carry out an execution this year if allowed to proceed with plans to put to death a 51-year-old inmate convicted in the shotgun slaying of a police detective’s sister decades ago.
+(AP) — Alabama would be the first state to carry out an execution this year if allowed to proceed with plans to put to death an inmate convicted in the shotgun slaying of a police detective’s sister decades ago.

-Judges on the 11th Circuit on Wednesday stayed the lethal injection to give time to consider defense claims that the state failed to give the man, who has an IQ of below 75, required assistance with forms impacting the timing of his execution.
+On Wednesday, judges on the 11th Circuit stayed the lethal injection to give time to consider defense claims that the state failed to give the man, who has an IQ below 75, required assistance with forms affecting the timing of his execution.
 The Alabama attorney general’s office in court filings disputed that Smith is disabled and called it a last-minute delaying maneuver.

 Appellate courts previously rejected Smith’s claims that he should not be executed because he is intellectually disabled.
 A defense team expert estimated his IQ at 64 while a prosecution expert placed it at 72.